Disney World plans to reopen Tuesday after cleaning from Irma

-Hurricane Irma shut down Disney World Sunday and Monday, but the resort is on track to reopen its gates Tuesday.
+Hurricane Irma shut down Disney World on Sunday and Monday, but the resort is on track to reopen its gates Tuesday.

 Photos and videos surfaced online of trees knocked down at Disney's Animal Kingdom theme park and the Polynesian Resort.
 Irma caused flooding to the Grand Floridian Resort and to Epcot park.